vidinski/2D_MultiBody_Python/README.md

 This version only supports revolute joints.
 Handling of forces can be ameliorated

-Script uses the body coordinate method and was written using the contents of:
+Script uses the body coordinate method and was written using the contents from:

 "Planar Multibody Dynamics: Forumlation, Programming, and Application" by Parviz E. Nikravesh